Home Care Worker

 "Having worked for 2 years in a care home, I was hungry for new challenges.
 When I saw on Facebook an advert about a Proud to Care recruitment fair in Southbourne Library for home care jobs, I did not hesitate to go for it.

-I started off on part time basis but after a few weeks I decided to do home care full time and I am enjoying my job very much.
+I started off on part time basis but after a few weeks I decided to do home care full time.
+I am enjoying my job very much.
 I am now looking forward to doing NVQ3 which will help me provide the best level of care and support for my clients.

 I feel proud knowing that I am part of a team that is enabling people to live in their own homes.
 Being a home carer is sometimes difficult.
 Every 'thank you' and every smile from our clients make this job special which is why I am encouraging my friends to join me."

 Chelsea, 22 has been working as a homecarer for a year and 4 months.

-She said: “I have two children and so it is a job that was really convenient for me for family life and I absolutely love it.
+She said: “I have two children and so it is a job that was really convenient for me for family life.
+I absolutely love it.
 It’s about making people’s lives that little bit better and helping them in any way we can.

 Some people may just need us to give them their medication whereas other people may need help in to their pyjamas, assistance in to bed.
 It depends on the individual.
 Usually I cover the area of Kinson.
 I have my set clients that I visit regularly.

 “When you visit someone who perhaps doesn’t have any family and they’re sat in their house on their own all day.
 You arrive and they smile, you make their day.
 You help them in that way and it’s not just doing the care for them, you’re comforting them, you’re socialising and that’s one of the most rewarding things, making people’s lives that little bit easier.